svn2github/wordpress-vip-plugins/pushup/readme.txt

 4. Visitors click allow in Safari 7 to receive notifications.
 That's it.

 == Changelog ==

+= 1.2.1 =

+* Improves error handling when Safari Push Notifications are disabled.

+= DEV =
+* Add a filter to the localized API path for testing and potential future scaling.

 = 1.2 =
 * Customize when the notification prompt should appear: after a set number of visits, and/or an easily defined custom event like clicking a link